dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 _Current known issues and workarounds_

+- ⚠️  Meta Quest headsets which have not been updated in a long time may be permanently bricked when the software updates. ([1](https://communityforums.atmeta.com/t5/Talk-VR/Unacceptable-Response-to-Software-Update-Breaking-Device/td-p/1273736), [2](https://www.reddit.com/r/OculusQuest/comments/1hmh09n/quest_update_possibly_bricking_headsets/?share_id=8XnUqovHJR_9Fl7mLQo8X)).
+This issue may also occur with brand new headsets, if they have were packaged with an older firmware version.
+  - Workaround: **Do not turn on a Quest headset if it has not been updated recently.** **Do not install any updates until Meta provides a fix for this issue.**
+  - There is **no fix** if this happens.
+Meta support is unable to help and will suggest buying a replacement headset.
+  - We currently recommend against purchasing a Quest headset without a warranty.
 - ⚠️ Intel 13th and 14th generation CPUs have a high rate of failure ([1](https://community.intel.com/t5/Processors/July-2024-Update-on-Instability-Reports-on-Intel-Core-13th-and/m-p/1617113), [2](https://community.intel.com/t5/Blogs/Tech-Innovation/Client/Intel-Core-13th-and-14th-Gen-Desktop-Instability-Root-Cause/post/1633239)) manifesting as strange errors in many games including "out of VRAM" errors and inexplicable CPU crashes.
 The issue impacts the higher end models at the highest rates, but can impact several SKUs including i9 and i7 models.
   - Fix: Intel has released a pair of microcode patches, one in mid August 2024 and one in late September 2024.
 Check with your motherboard manufacturer for a BIOS update.
 However, if the damage has already occurred, there is no fix; the CPU must be exchanged for a new one.